TransfemEris/fight_finder_sfx_suite/README.md

-yeah, sfx, but easier, all in one place.... so yeah, guide is in app. download is over on the right, so yeah.
+yeah, sfx, but easier, all in one place.... so yeah, guide is in app.
+IT ALLOWS SWING BASED SFX, ARM SWINGING BASED SFX, YIPPE also it can play music download is over on the right, so yeah.

-theres also leftover code for the tracker features, those are yet to exist, but will be added.
+theres also leftover code for the tracker features, those are yet to exist, but will be added. theres alot of leftover code for scrapped stuff, im lazy tbh.